khairiyaputrii/Jarkom-Modul-2-I05-2023/README.md

 ## Question
 > Arjuna merupakan suatu Load Balancer Nginx dengan tiga worker (yang juga menggunakan nginx sebagai webserver) yaitu Prabakusuma, Abimanyu, dan Wisanggeni.
 Lakukan deployment pada masing-masing worker.
 ## Solution
+To set up a load balancer, we can configure the Arjuna node as the load balancer, and the nodes: Prabakusuma, Abimanyu, and Wisanggeni as its workers.
+This configuration can be put into a single bash script, but differentiated for each of their functions.

 - Node Arjuna

+On the Arjuna node, you can perform the following configuration (Some commands have been previously mentioned in the Preparation section, but are reiterated here).

 ```
 apt-get update
 apt-get install bind9 nginx
 apt-get install dnsutils -y
 apt-get install lynx -y
 ```

+After that, for the load balancer on the Arjuna node, it can be set up through the following configuration.

 ```
 echo '
  upstream myweb  {